sst/guide/_examples/how-to-create-a-serverless-graphql-api-with-aws-appsync.md

 We are creating an AppSync GraphQL API here using the [`AppSyncApi`]({{ site.docs_url }}/constructs/AppSyncApi) construct.
 We are also creating a DynamoDB table using the [`Table`]({{ site.docs_url }}/constructs/Table) construct.
 It'll store the notes we'll be creating with our GraphQL API.

-Finally, we allow our API to access our table.
+Finally, we bind our table to our API.

 ## Define the GraphQL schema